Long Rider Fellows of the Royal Geographical Society

 Hjordis Rickert – at the age of nine, rode the length of the ancient pilgrimage route across France to Santiago, Spain.

-Ian Robinson – rode alone across Mongolia and Tibet.
+Ian Robinson – rode alone across Mongolia, Tibet and Afghanistan’s Wakhan Corridor.
 Author of You Must Die Once.

 Sir John Ure KCMG LVO – rode across the Andes.
 Author of Cucumber Sandwiches in the Andes.